How To Become A Firefighter (Requirements, Duties & Skills)

 4. EMT Certification

-In order to become a firefighter, it is often necessary to obtain certification as an emergency medical technician (EMT) or paramedic.
+To become a firefighter, obtaining certification as an emergency medical technician (EMT) or paramedic is often necessary.
 This requirement is imposed by many fire departments as part of their training and hiring protocols.
-The rationale behind this is that firefighters are often first responders to emergency situations where medical attention is needed, and having the skills and knowledge to provide basic medical care can be critical in saving lives.
+The rationale behind this is that firefighters are often first responders to emergency situations where medical attention is needed.
+Having the skills and knowledge to provide basic medical care can save lives.

 EMT certification involves completing a course of study that covers topics such as CPR, patient assessment, basic life support, and medical terminology, while paramedic certification requires more extensive training and covers advanced medical procedures such as intubation, intravenous therapy, and medication administration.
 Therefore, obtaining EMT or paramedic certification can be an important step towards pursuing a career as a firefighter.